Got ya thinkin’ there, didn’t I?

 Or your client requests a ‘minor change’ to a program you’re developing.

-For me, it could be the book in this story or updating a website for better SEO.
+For me, it could be the book in this story or helping a client update their website for better SEO.

 Don’t follow my example!